dyrector-io/awesome-infrastructure-questions/README.md

 -   How often do you perform third-party penetration tests on this application and when was the last one?
 -   Do you have any static code analysis in your pipelines?
 -   Do you have any security/vulnerability analysis in your pipelines?
+-   Is there a hardware-based firewall that protects your data from the Internet?
+-   Is there virus protection on the servers?
+-   How promptly are security patches applied?
+-   Does your organization use a third-party security assessment firm for penetration testing?
+If so, please provide a Letter of Attestation or proof of services rendered.
+-   Do you have a documented software development lifecycle process (SDLC), and is security integrated into this process?
+-   What application security methods (e.g. application level firewall or database auditing) are used?

 **Data-Specific questions**